 Exhibition - Bridge and Wilson: Landscape

-A popular Malvern artist and an 18th century landscape painter, separated by two-and-a-half centuries, are featured in a new exhibition in Croome's mansion house.
+A popular Malvern artist and an 18th century landscape painter, separated by two-and-a-half centuries, are featured in an exhibition in Croome's mansion house.

-Local artist Antony Bridge has been commissioned to paint the Croome landscape, 261 years after famous landscape painter Richard Wilson was also engaged to paint the emerging landscape of the 6th Earl of Coventry, near Worcester.
+Local artist Antony Bridge was commissioned to paint the Croome landscape, 261 years after famous landscape painter Richard Wilson was also engaged to paint the emerging landscape by the 6th Earl of Coventry.

 Antony Bridge was asked by the National Trust to interpret the same view as Wilson selected in his accomplished landscape painting of 1758.
-Both of the artists’ work will feature in a new exhibition opening on 15 February and will include six paintings by Wilson on loan from Gloucester Museum.
+Both of the artists’ work feature in the exhibition and include six paintings by Wilson on loan from Gloucester Museum.